martyzz1/heroku_proc_scalar/README.md

 If you wish to allow the https://github.com/martyzz1/heroku_proc_scalar_app to remote scale your celery processes you will need to add the following to your apps main urls.py

     urlpatterns += patterns('', url(r'^', include('heroku_proc_scalar.urls')))

+You must also add the included fab commands to your main app's fabfile.py

+    from heroku_proc_scalar.fabfile import shutdown_celery_process, shutdown_celery_process_for_deployment

 Environment settings
 ====================